parisrb/how_tos/conf.md

 **What** are the keys to all this?
 * I have clear information on time
 * I can meet and talk with awesome people
-* Great venue, city, food and parties
+* Extras: great venue, city, food and parties
-* You are profitable
+* You are profitable so there is a "next time"

 ## Starting up